-Cotton farming is a lucrative business just like oil palm, almost all its parts can be processed into one or multiple products.
+Cotton farming in Nigeria is a lucrative business just like oil palm, almost all its parts can be processed into one or multiple products.

-Cotton’s strength and absorbency makes it an ideal fabric to make clothes and home wares, and industrial products like tarpaulins, tents, hotel sheets, army uniforms, and even astronauts’ clothing choices when inside a space shuttle.
-Cotton fibre can be woven or knitted into fabrics including velvet, corduroy, chambray, velour, jersey and flannel.
+Cotton’s strength and absorbency make it an ideal fabric to make clothes and homewares, and industrial products like tarpaulins, tents, hotel sheets, army uniforms, and even astronauts’ clothing choices when inside a space shuttle.
+Cotton fiber can be woven or knitted into fabrics including velvet, corduroy, chambray, velour, jersey, and flannel.

-Cotton can be used to create dozens of different fabric types for a range of end-uses, including blends with other natural fibres like wool, and synthetic fibres like polyester.
+Cotton can be used to create dozens of different fabric types for a range of end-uses, including blends with other natural fibers like wool, and synthetic fibers like polyester.

-Linters are the very short fibres that remain on the cottonseed after ginning, and are used to produce goods such as bandages, swabs, bank notes, cotton buds and x-rays.
+Linters are the very short fibers that remain on the cottonseed after ginning and are used to produce goods such as bandages, swabs, banknotes, cotton buds, and x-rays.

 The cotton lint from one 227kg bale can produce 215 pairs of denim jeans, 250 single bed sheets, 750 shirts, 1,200 t-shirts, 3,000 nappies, 4,300 pairs of socks, 680,000 cotton balls, or 2,100 pairs of boxer shorts.
 Cotton is used in coffee filters, fishing nets, tents, and explosives manufacturing.

 Cotton is a food and a fiber crop.
 Cottonseed, which makes up around half the weight of the picked cotton, is fed to cattle and crushed to make oil.
 One tonne of cotton seed yields approximately 200kg of oil, 500kg of cottonseed meal, and 300kg of hulls.